nuchs/templar/README.md

 registry.execute(Content)
 ```

-In both case the output of rendering the template will be:
+In both cases the output of rendering the template will be:

 ```html
 <html>